k2-fsa/sherpa/docs/source/ncnn/install/riscv64-embedded-linux.rst

    for you to try this section step by step.

-   If you are using Windows/macOS or you don't want to setup your local environment to for cross-compiling, please use the above colab notebook.
+   If you are using Windows/macOS or you don't want to setup your local environment for cross-compiling, please use the above colab notebook.

 .. |build sherpa-ncnn for risc-v colab notebook| image:: https://colab.research.google.com/assets/colab-badge.svg
    :target: https://github.com/k2-fsa/colab/blob/master/sherpa-ncnn/sherpa_ncnn_RISC_V.ipynb